 The ease with which your iPhone space can be used is one of the reasons why it is important to learn how to manage that storage, such as by deleting TV episodes that you have already watched.
 And one of the key components of managing this storage is simply knowing how much you have used, and how much is left.
 So read below to learn how to view the available amount of storage space on your iPhone 5.

-How to Check iPhone Storage in iOS 10
+How to Check iPhone Storage in iOS 10 (Guide with Pictures)

 The steps in this section will show you where to find your current iPhone 5 storage capacity.
 This number is divided into the amount of space being used, and the amount of space that is available.
 You can determine the dull storage capacity of your iPhone by adding these two numbers together.
 Note that this will not total the amount of space for the iPhone model that you purchased.
 For example, a 16 GB iPhone might actually only have 13.5 GB of usable space.
 The rest of that space is being used by the iOS operating system that manages your device.